Michael Lerner (actor): Career

-Lerner began his acting career in the late 1960s at the American Conservatory Theater (A.C.T.) in San Francisco.
+In 1968, Lerner returned to the San Francisco Bay Area and joined the American Conservatory Theater (A.C.T.).
 At the age of 24 he appeared as "Hieronymous the Miser" in a KPFA radio production of Michel de Ghelderode's Breugelesque play, Red Magic.

-During the 1970s, Lerner began making several guest appearances in television shows such as The Brady Bunch, The Odd Couple and M*A*S*H. He appeared in three episodes of The Rockford Files.
+Lerner moved to Los Angeles in 1969, where he appeared in a production of Little Murders, a play by Jules Feiffer that was later adapted into a film by Alan Arkin.
+He also began making guest appearances in television shows such as The Brady Bunch, The Odd Couple, M*A*S*H, Banacek and The Rockford Files.
+In 1969, Lerner appeared on The Doris Day Show, season two episode nine entitled “Singles Only”.
 In 1974, he appeared in the teleplay The Missiles of October, playing Pierre Salinger.